King Kong (2005 film): Plot

 In 1933, during the Great Depression, struggling New York City vaudeville performer Ann Darrow is hired by financially troubled filmmaker Carl Denham to star in a film with actor Bruce Baxter.
 Ann is hesitant to join the picture until she learns her favorite playwright, Jack Driscoll, is the screenwriter.
-Filming takes place on the SS Venture, under Captain Englehorn, and under Carl's pretense it will be sailing to Singapore.
-In truth, Carl intends to film the mysterious Skull Island.
+Filming takes place on the SS Venture, a small cargo ship belonging to the Dutch East Indies colony, anchored in Surabaya under Captain Englehorn.
+Carl claims the Venture will sail to Singapore, but in truth, he intends to film the mysterious Skull Island.
 Captain Englehorn reconsiders the voyage, prompted by his crew's speculation of trouble ahead.
 During the voyage, Ann and Jack fall in love.

 The Venture receives a radio message informing Englehorn there is a warrant for Carl's arrest due to his defiance of the studio's orders to cease production, and instructing Englehorn to divert to Rangoon, but the ship becomes lost in fog and runs aground on Skull Island.
-Carl and his film crew, including cameraman Herb, assistant Preston, actor Bruce Baxter, and boom operator Mike, explore the island and are attacked by natives who kill Mike and a crewman.
-Englehorn rescues the film crew, but as they prepare to leave, a native sneaks onto the ship and abducts Ann.
-The natives offer Ann as a sacrifice to Kong, a 25 ft ape.
+Carl and others, including his film crew consisting of cameraman Herb, assistant Preston and boom operator Mike, explore the island and are attacked by natives who kill Mike and a crewman.
+Englehorn rescues Carl's group, but as they all prepare to leave, the natives secretly abduct Ann to offer her as a sacrifice to Kong, a 25 ft ape.
 Jack notices Ann's disappearance, and the crew returns to the island, but Kong flees with Ann into the jungle.
 Carl catches a glimpse of Kong and becomes determined to film him.

-Ann wins Kong over with her juggling and dancing skills and begins to grasp his intelligence and capacity for emotion.
+Ann wins Kong over with her dancing and juggling skills, and begins to grasp his intelligence and capacity for emotion.
 Englehorn organizes a rescue party, led by his first mate Hayes and Jack, and accompanied by Carl, Herb, Baxter and Preston.
-The party gets caught between a herd of Apatosaurus-like Brontosaurus baxteri and a pack of Utahraptor-like Venatosaurus saevidicus hunting them, with Herb and several other men killed in the resulting stampede.
+The party gets caught between a herd of Brontosaurus baxteri and a pack of Utahraptor-like Venatosaurus saevidicus hunting them, with Herb and several other men killed in the resulting stampede.
 Baxter and others return to the ship.